-Let me begin by telling you when not to go.
+Let me begin by telling you when not to visit Vietnam.
 As all the guidebooks will point out, during the months of January and February there is what is known as the Tet Holiday.
 During this time you will have people from all over the world returning to Vietnam to see their families along with what seems like the whole of the resident population packing up their bags and heading off elsewhere within the country.
 Seems like an exaggeration but it is nigh on impossible for travellers to find seats on a bus or train at this time of year and just as difficult to find a bed in a hotel.

 Generally speaking, apart from the Tet Holiday there are many ideal times of the year to visit Vietnam.
 The country only has 2 seasons: a dry season and a monsoon season.
 However, due to the length of the country the monsoon season in the north differs slightly from that of the south.
 For the itinerary that I set forth below, the ideal time to make the trip would be between April and July with June being the optimum month.

-The route that I suggest begins in Hanoi and ends in Ho Chi Minh City (still widely referred to as Saigon within Vietnam).
+Hanoi is a great place to begin a first-time visit to Vietnam.
+This itinerary starts in Hanoi and ends in Ho Chi Minh City (still widely referred to as Saigon within Vietnam).
 However, if from where you are travelling you are able to get flights cheaper to Ho Chi Minh City then it's easy enough to do this route in reverse.

 Generally, the Hanoi street food vendors will offer only a handful of dishes (often only a single option) that are cooked up continuously in a big wok.
 The high, fast turnover ensures that cooked food is never left to cool and be re-cooked: it's always fresh from the wok to your mouth - and you even get to watch it being cooked.
 Seating arrangements on the street is almost always in the form of little plastic chairs (like the kind you may have had as an infant!).
 At first you'll laugh and think there's no way you can sit there but if you just take a look around and see that it's perfectly normal and everyone is doing it, then you'd be foolish not to!

 Just be very careful when crossing the street in Hanoi: It's one hell of an experience, but an experience in which you risk your life every time you step off the pavement.
 There are 2 million motorbikes in Hanoi and rising all the time!
 Cycling is not advised.

 Next stop: Hoi An.
 Hoi An is located approximately halfway between Hanoi and Ho Chi Minh City.
-This is a classic old French town with beautiful colonial style architecture and a quaint riverside setting.
+This is a classic old French colonial town with beautiful European-style architecture and a quaint riverside setting.
 Again the street food is excellent although it being a relatively small town there is much less choice than in Hanoi.
 There are however, a number of lovely restaurants here if you want to enjoy a more comfortable meal, many of which are set in a beautiful old building against a water-front backdrop.
 My personal favourite place to eat is Trung Bac which is cheap, tasty and very popular with the locals.
 Two other places worthy of recommendation are Thuan Y and Green Mango.

 Another great reason for visiting Hoi An is that it is THE place for tailor-made suits.
 A good quality hand-made, made to measure suit can cost less than $100.
 There’s lots of shops doing it though so it may be wise to do some research ahead of time if you think you might be tempted to get one – you really should.
 But note that in order to ensure a genuine made to measure suit the tailor will need to take your measurements maybe 3 or 4 times.

-You can read my guide of what to do in Hoi An here
+You can read my guide of what to do in Hoi An here.

-I recommend this stop as it serves to break up the long, long, loooooong journey from Hoi An to Ho Chi Minh City.
+I recommend this stop as it serves to break up the long, long, loooooong bus journey from Hoi An to Ho Chi Minh City.
 It has a slightly more up-market, developed look and feel to it as opposed to other places in Vietnam, but it does have a wonderful beach and some good options for food and accommodation.
 When you've topped up the tan and feel ready to move on it's time to get to the big city.

-Ho Chi Minh City (aka Saigon)
+Ho Chi Minh City (Saigon).

 It's safe to wonder around this area and a very interesting experience.
 If you're interested in examples of old colonial-style architecture, there are still plenty of neighbourhoods and buildings to explore by foot.
 Just grab a map and start wandering!
-Although good food can still be found in Saigon, you generally need to go to a restaurant to experience it.
-The vibrant street food scene of the north is unfortunately not to be found in the south.
+Although good Vietnamese food can still be found in Saigon, you generally need to go to a restaurant to experience it.
+The vibrant street food scene of the north, particularly Hanoi, is unfortunately not to be found in the south.
 Tastes and recipes differ from those of Hanoi and Hoi An but that doesn't mean a good meal can't be found.

 Flights within Vietnam are usually cheap unless you are flying during the Tet holiday period.
 It's possible to book flights online and the price doesn't generally fluctuate too much.
 Flying gives you extra time on the ground as the travel time is so much shorter than the other modes, but you do miss seeing a lot of the country this way.
 Part of the fun is often the travelling part and looking out onto wonderful landscapes and seeing small villages and rural ways of life.
 You will, however,likely need to catch a flight back to the city you fly home from ie Hanoi back to Saigon or vice versa.

 However, all of the journeys need to be made with the company for which you have the ticket.
 There are many travellers who have a bad experience with a particular company and then buy a ticket for the next leg of their journey with an alternative company.
 It's worth bearing in mind.
 You may also decide that you want to fly one of the legs or take the train.
 It's easy enough to simply buy your bus tickets for each journey as and when you need them.
 Again, your accommodation will be able to provide your bus ticket and pick-up from your hotel is normally included.

-Trains are a more expensive option than the buses and often have longer journey times but they are certainly the best way to travel long distance in my personal opinion.
+Trains in Vietnam are a more expensive option than the buses and often have longer journey times but they are certainly the best way to travel long distance in my personal opinion.
 The trains are very comfortable and you get to enjoy the wonderful landscape and scenery as you travel.
 There is a lot more room on the train and if you are taking an over-night train then you get options as to what kind of bed/compartment you want.
 Just a basic bed in the general sleeper coaches is the cheapest option and is certainly a very comfortable way to cover the distance whilst getting some quality sleep.